Specimen Management Agreement

 Clause 5: Accounting

 The specimen agreement assumes that the Artist (or the Artist’s accountant) will collect all income.
 It may be that it is more appropriate for a Manager to collect income and if this is to be the case, appropriate safeguards with regard to copy bank statements, auditing rights and access to the account need to be included.

 Clause 6: Expenses

 The figure included here is merely by way of example only and it may be that management and band will be happy with a higher figure.
-The important thing is that the limit should be practical from the Managers point of view so that he is not constantly referring requests for relatively minor expenses to the Artist but also set at a level at which the Artist feels comfortable.
+The important thing is that the limit should be practical from the Managers point of view so that they are not constantly referring requests for relatively minor expenses to the Artist but also set at a level at which the Artist feels comfortable.
 In many instances money will be paid into a bank account in the name of the Artist but upon which the Manager can draw cheques.
-If this is to be the case, it is probably wise to limit the amount the Manager can withdraw upon his sole signature.
+If this is to be the case, it is probably wise to limit the amount the Manager can withdraw upon their sole signature.

 Clause 7: Third Party Agreements

 It is very important that the Manager should not be able to sign recording, publishing or merchandising agreements on your behalf.
 However, most major record companies and publishers would be unhappy with any situation where a Manager purported to do so.

 Again it is important that in the circumstances set out in this clause the Artist should have the right to terminate the management agreement.